-To get to the bottom of things, a team of researchers from Beijing and Hong Kong zoomed in on the woodpecker’s behaviour closer than anyone ever had.
-The birds were put inside a special chamber where two synchronous high-speed cameras recorded their pecking, and a force sensor measured the peck force.
+To get to the bottom of things, a team of researchers from Beijing and Hong Kong zoomed in on the woodpecker’s behavior closer than anyone ever had.
+The birds were put inside a special chamber where two synchronous high-speed cameras recorded their pecking, and a force sensor measured the pecking force.

 The beak’s construction also helps a lot.
 The outer tissue of the upper beak is longer than the lower beak, but the bone structure of the lower beak is longer and stronger than the upper one.
 This overbite divests impact stress away from the brain and distributes it around the lower beak and bottom parts of the skull.

 When you’re hammering out at over 1,000 G, you better wear some protection goggles.
 Woodpeckers have so-called nictitans — thick membranes beneath the lower lid of the eyes — which protect them from debris.
 The nictitans also act as seatbelts for the eyes, fixing them in place so the retina doesn’t tear and the eye doesn’t pop right out the skull for that matter.